 - Biological sciences: agriculture, biology and medicine - 2019 Awards (selected in 2018)

 - Engineering, innovation & technology - 2020 Awards (selected in 2019)

 - Physical sciences: chemistry, mathematics and physics - 2021 Awards (selected in 2020)

-Each winner receives a cash prize of USD 5,000 and an all-expenses-paid trip to attend the American Association for the Advancement of Science (AAAS) annual meeting, held every year in U.S.A. during February .
-The winners receive their award at a special networking ceremony, as well as the possibility to attend workshops and sessions at the AAAS meeting, visits to local laboratories or institutions, and a celebratory dinner organised by the Elsevier Foundation, all of which constitute great opportunities to establish contacts and collaboration networks with colleagues from different parts of the world.
+Each winner receives a cash prize of USD 5,000 and is sponsored to attend the annual meeting of the American Association for the Advancement of Science (AAAS), held every year in February.
+The winners are presented their awards at a special networking ceremony, and have the possibility to attend workshops and sessions at the AAAS meeting, visit local laboratories and institutions, and attend a celebratory dinner organized by the Elsevier Foundation.
+The meeting is an important opportunity to establish contacts and collaboration networks with colleagues from different parts of the world.

 The OWSD-Elsevier Foundation Awards have an important impact on local research cultures.
 Previous winners say the awards have had a powerful effect, enhancing the visibility of their past work and creating new opportunities for the future.
-The awardees are also powerful role models for young women who are contemplating whether to remain in an environment that is often hostile to their needs and experience.
+The awardees are also powerful role models for young women in science.

 "Because of this Award and the international recognition, I am more confident, accountable and motivated to continue my research activities in order to achieve my goals.
 It will inspire many younger ladies in this region to achieve more in the advancement of sciences." - Dr. Tista Prasai Joshi (Nepal) - 2019 awardee.